Who are the Houthis and why are they attacking ships in the Red Sea? - KESQ

 Championing the Palestinian cause could also be an attempt to gain legitimacy at home and in the region as they seek to control northern Yemen.
 It could also give them an upper hand against their Arab adversaries, Saudi Arabia and the United Arab Emirates, who they accuse of being lackeys of the US and Israel.

-The US and other nations have a number of ships in the Red Sea as part of Operation Prosperity Guardian, a new multinational effort consisting of more than 20 countries to safeguard shipping in one of the world’s most critical waterways.
+A number of countries have taken steps to try and push back Houthi aggression in the Red Sea region.

-US Navy warships have shot down many of the Houthi projectiles in recent weeks, including a particularly sustained barrage of attacks on Tuesday.
+The US and other nations have deployed naval forces to the Red Sea as part of Operation Prosperity Guardian, a new multinational effort consisting of more than 20 countries to safeguard shipping in one of the world’s most critical waterways.

 Mohammed al-Bukhaiti, a Houthi spokesperson, told Al Jazeera last month that the group would confront any US-led coalition in the Red Sea, and this week’s attacks signal that confrontations in the waterway will continue throughout the new year.